rounakranjan5/MetroPulse-Vehicle-Rental-Platform/README.md

 # 🚲 MetroPulse – Vehicle Rental Platform

 **MetroPulse** is a full-stack Ruby on Rails web application that serves as a micro-mobility rental platform tailored for urban India.
-It connects customers with electric scooter, e-bike, and bicycle rental providers in cities like Bengaluru, Mumbai, and Delhi.
+It connects customers with electric scooter, e-bike etc. rental providers in cities like Bengaluru, Mumbai , Delhi and many more .
 It aims to ease urban congestion through affordable, eco-friendly transport.

 ---